Skip to main content

 Why You Need It

-• A single crabgrass plant can produce 150,000 seeds.
-Nutsedge spreads through underground nutlets that survive for years.
+• A single crabgrass plant produces 150,000 seeds.
+Nutsedge nutlets survive for years underground.

-• Together, they dramatically reduce the weed seed bank over multiple seasons — each year gets easier.
+• Consistent treatment reduces the weed seed bank every season — each year gets easier.

 Best Time of Year

-• Nutsedge & kyllinga: specialized products on a separate schedule, late spring through summer.
+• Nutsedge: specialized products, late spring through summer.

 What It Is

-• Organic based options are available for properties with children or pets.
+• Barrier spray treatments targeting shrub lines, wooded borders, and shaded harborage areas.
+Organic options available for homes with children or pets.

 Why You Need It

-• On Maryland's Eastern Shore, Lyme disease-carrying ticks and West Nile-carrying mosquitoes are serious health concerns, not just nuisances.
+• Lyme-carrying ticks and West Nile mosquitoes are genuine health concerns on the Eastern Shore, not just nuisances.

 Best Time of Year

-• Monthly treatments, April through October — covering the full Eastern Shore active season.
+• Monthly treatments, April through October — full Eastern Shore active season.

-• Properties with standing water receive larvicidal treatments that break the breeding cycle before adults emerge.
+• Standing water properties receive larvicidal treatments to break the breeding cycle.

 What It Is